 ABOUT THIS PUBLICATION

-This publication presents statistics relating to the number and characteristics of alleged offenders (hereafter referred to as “offenders”) aged 10 years and over who have been proceeded against by police during the 12 month reference period 1 July 2016 to 30 June 2017, as well as selected data for the reference periods 2008–09 through to 2015–16.
-This includes their age, sex, Indigenous Status, principal offence, and how often they have been proceeded against by police within the reference period, as well as a count of proceedings comprising court and non-court actions.
+This publication presents statistics relating to the number and characteristics of alleged offenders (hereafter referred to as “offenders”) aged 10 years and over who have been proceeded against by police during the 12 month reference period 1 July 2017 to 30 June 2018, as well as selected data for the reference periods 2008–09 through to 2016–17.
+This includes their age, sex, Indigenous status, principal offence, and how often they have been proceeded against by police within the reference period, as well as a count of proceedings comprising court and non-court actions.

-The statistics are based on data extracted from the administrative records of state and territory police agencies.
+The statistics are based on data extracted from the administrative records of individual state and territory police agencies.
 National statistics require a level of uniformity when compiling data from different states and territories.
-As such, data from the Recorded Crime – Offenders collection have been compiled according to national standards and classifications to ensure comparability (see Explanatory Notes, paragraphs 43–49).
+As such, data from the Recorded Crime – Offenders collection have been compiled according to national standards and classifications to ensure comparability.

 Certain offences are excluded from the Recorded Crime – Offenders collection.
-For further information about the scope and counting methodology of the collection refer to paragraphs 3–15 of the Explanatory Notes.
+For further information about the scope and counting methodology of the collection refer to the Explanatory Notes.

 Recorded Crime – Offenders features two distinct counting units: offenders and proceedings.

-For the offender population, a person is only counted once regardless of how many times he or she may have been dealt with by police during the reference period.
+For the offender population, a person is only counted once regardless of how many times they may have been dealt with by police during the reference period.
 For example, if a person committed offences on two different dates during the reference year and police proceeded against them for each separate incident, the person would be only counted once.

 Police proceeding counts